 Lasers such as the PiQo4, Medlite Nd:YAG laser and the Sinon Ruby laser are suited to tattoo removal due to their extremely short pulse duration and high power.
 This property these lasers to literally shatter and disrupt the tattoo pigment allowing the immune system to eliminate them from the body.
 Ordinarily, tattoo pigment particles within the tattoo are too large for the body’s immune system to remove.
 By shattering them into smaller particles with laser, the body is able to remove them.

+Different laser wavelengths are specifically attracted to certain ink colours.
+Therefore, to removal all colours, a number of wavelengths are required.
+The PiQo4 laser has 4 wavelengths and is capable of removing all tattoo ink colours.
 The Medlite Laser produces two different wavelengths that allows it to successfully treat different tattoo pigments on different skin types.
 Each wavelength is attracted to a different range of colours.
 For example, the 532nm wavelength is attracted to red, yellow and orange, whilst the 1064nm is attracted to all other colours.
 The Medlite laser cannot remove green tattoos effectively with either wavelength.
 The Sinon Ruby laser is attracted in particular to green, black and dark blue pigments.
-The PiQo4 laser has 4 wavelengths and is capable of treating all colours.

 Figure: This diagram illustrates the relative absorption each colour to of various laser wavelengths